CasualKelly/casuRAT/README.md

   ##### rport - Listening port of the C2 server
   ##### beacon_interval_seconds - The amount of time between attempts to communicate with the C2 server

-Upon starting casuRAT.py it will make an initial attempt to reach out.
+Running casuRAT will start off with a prompt requesting user input on web proxy settings.
+Once the proxy chain has completed, casuRAT will make an initial attempt to reach out.
 Following a success or failure to connect, it will then sleep for the given time in seconds before attempting another connection.

-On a successful attempt, it will recieve a serialized list containing commands and parameters.
+On a successful and authenticated connection, casuRAT will recieve a serialized list containing commands and parameters.
 It will run the commands on target, then return the stdout and stderr along with a simple timestamp/IP/command befoer each output to the server in a serialized object.
 As this is a proof of concept, below are statements the client prints to the terminal for troubleshooting.
 Real world application would have these error messages removed.

 "Dad isn't home..." - No connection was established, most likely because the server is not active.
 "Dad hung up on me..." - A non-graceful reset occured while the connection was established.